RAprogramm/infra-metrics-insight-renderer/README.md

 <p>
   Workflows targeting public repositories that live under the <code>RAprogramm</code> organization can reuse
   <code>.github/workflows/render-open-source.yml</code>.
 The workflow accepts a JSON array with repository names and renders the standard repository dashboard for each entry.
-The list is validated through the <code>metrics-orchestrator open-source</code> subcommand, ensuring the matrix only includes non-empty repository names.
+The list is validated through the <code>imir open-source</code> subcommand, ensuring the matrix only includes non-empty repository names.
 </p>

 <pre><code class="language-yaml">jobs: